 - 63% of physicians wait several days to receive insurance authorizations.

 - $31 Billion is spent each year interacting with health insurance companies regarding payments and authorizations.

 So how do you become the preferred provider?

-- Connect your entire physician community with end-to-end referral management workflows from ReferralMD.
+- Connect your entire physician community with an end-to-end referral management workflow software application from ReferralMD.